 How to Become One: Biological technicians typically need a bachelor’s degree in biology or a closely related field.
 It is important for prospective biological technicians to gain laboratory experience while in school.

-Job Outlook: Employment of biological technicians is projected to grow 7 percent over the next ten years, faster than the average for all occupations.
-Continued growth in biotechnology and medical research is expected to increase demand for these workers.
+Job Outlook: Employment of biological technicians is projected to grow 7 percent over the next ten years, about as fast as the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of biological technicians with similar occupations.